monsharen/unity-gaming-services/README.md

 - World Map scene (Analytics)
 - Trading Hub scene (Lobby)

+The game will automatically transition between the scenes as you navigate the game.

 ## Start Scene (Authentication)
 This scene implements Unity Authentication.
 This is a great place to add authentication related UI in case we later wish to extend the project with custom authentication flows.
+In its current implementation it uses anonymous authentication.
+It will automatically transition to the World Map when the users is authenticated.

 ## World Map Scene (Analytics)
-Travel to nearby planets.
+Travel to nearby planets and visit the trading hubs.
+The distance you can travel is limited by the amount of fuel you have left.
 This scene implements Analytics to help us identify which planets players travel to.
+The game will transition to the Trading hub scene when the space ship reaches a planet.

 ## Trading Hub Scene (Lobby)
 This scene uses Lobby to add a social aspect to the game and provide a sense of a living universe.
+The player can buy/sell space dust and refuel their ship.

 # Extending the demo